codecheckers/codecheckers.github.io/process.md

 #### Regular reviewer

 The review process is conducted as usual, but the editor does not only match the domain expertise but also technical skills.
-The reviewer conducts the CODECHECK and submits the resulting certificate as part of their CODECHEK report.
+The reviewer conducts the CODECHECK and submits the resulting certificate as part of their review.
 This variant requires an open peer review and a broad pool of reviewers.

 #### Independent community pre-review